-Week 1 January 9-13 Intro to the course and the personal experience of classification schemes Week 2 January 17 Introduction, Adventures of an Indian Princess, Black Man with a Nose Job, Culture Wars in Asian American, pp. 1-42 in primary text.
-January 19 Born and Raised in Hawaii, but Not Hawaiian, Don't Want to Be Black Anymore, On Being Blackanese, Six Case Studies, pp. 43-62 in primary text.
-Week 3 January 24 What Will My Mother Say, Apologizing for Being a Black Male, Choosing Up Sides, Identity Matters: The Immigrant Children, pp. 63-80 in primary text January 26 How It Was for Me, Mojado Like Me, Then Came the War, I Can't Imagine Being Any Race Other Than White, Can Family Members Really Belong to Different Races, pp. 81-111.
-Week 4 January 31 Classifying People by Race, Historical Origins of the Prohibition of Multiracial Legal Identity in the States and the Nation, pp. 113-128.
-February 2 Frederal Directive No. 15: Race and Ethnic Standards for Federal Statistics and Administrative Reporting, OMB's Decisions: Revisions to Federal Statistical Directive No. 15, pp. 135-143.
-Week 5 February 7 Biology and the Social Construction of the "race" Concept, The Mean Streets of Social Race, "Indian and "Black" as Radically Different Types of Categories, Known Ancestries and Race, Getting Recognized, pp. 144-170 February 9 The Memoirs of Madison Hemings, Litigating Whiteness: Trials of Racial Determination in the Nineteenth Century South, Invoking Ancestors, Race Relations in Black and White, How to Tell Your Friends from the Japs, pp. 172-214.
-REFLECTION PAPER I DUE ON 2/9/12 Week 6 February 14 Ethnic Classification, Questions Related to Ethnicity, Directive No. 15 and Self-Identification, What's in a Name, pp. 215-240.
-February 16 The Mingling of Alaska Natives with "Foreigners": A Brief Historical Overview, Choosing an Ancestry, Reflections on American Ethnicity, pp. 241-256.
-Week 7 February 21 Theories of Ethnicity: An Overview and Assessment, Are Italian Americans Just White Folks, Americans United by Myths, pp.257-287 February 23 The Persistence, Functions and Consequences of Social Classification, On Being Like a Mule, Article XIX, Chinese: Constitution of the State of California, Persons of a Mean and Vile Condition, pp. 289-315.
-INTERNET PAPER I IS DUE 2/23/12 Week 8 February 28 Science and Jewish Immigration, Remarks on the First Two Volumes of Sex and Race , Why "Race" Makes No Scientific Sense: The Case of Africans and Native Americans, pp. 316-336.
-March 1 Taking Back the Center, Plessy v.
+Week 1 January 6-8 Intro to the course and The Personal Experience of Classification Schemes.
+Week 2 January 12 Introduction, Adventures of an Indian Princess, Black Man with a Nose Job, Culture Wars in Asian American, pp. 1-42 in primary text.
+January 14 Born and Raised in Hawaii, but Not Hawaiian, Don't Want to Be Black Anymore, On Being Blackanese, Six Case Studies, pp. 43-62 in primary text.
+Week 3 January 19 What Will My Mother Say, Apologizing for Being a Black Male, Choosing Up Sides, Identity Matters: The Immigrant Children, pp. 63- 80 in primary text January 21 How It Was for Me, Mojado Like Me, Then Came the War, I Can't Imagine Being Any Race Other Than White, Can Family Members Really Belong to Different Races, pp. 81-111.
+Essay 1 is due today.
+Week 4 January 26 Classifying People by Race, Historical Origins of the Prohibition of Multiracial Legal Identity in the States and the Nation, pp. 113-133.
+January 28 Federal Directive No. 15: Race and Ethnic Standards for Federal Statistics and Administrative Reporting, OMB's Decisions: Revisions to Federal Statistical Directive No. 15, pp. 135-143.
+Internet Paper I is due 1/28/16.

+Week 5 February 2 Biology and the Social Construction of the "race" Concept, The Mean Streets of Social Race, "Indian and "Black" as Radically Different Types of Categories, Known Ancestries and Race, Getting Recognized, pp. 144-171 February 4 The Memoirs of Madison Hemings, Litigating Whiteness: Trials of Racial Determination in the Nineteenth Century South, Invoking Ancestors, Race Relations in Black and White, How to Tell Your Friends from the Japs, pp. 172-214.
+Essay 2 is due today.
+Week 6 February 9 Ethnic Classification, Questions Related to Ethnicity, Directive No. 15 and Self-Identification, What's in a Name, pp. 215-240.
+February 11 The Mingling of Alaska Natives with "Foreigners": A Brief Historical Overview, Choosing an Ancestry, Reflections on American Ethnicity, pp. 241-256.
+Internet Paper II is due 2/11/16 Week 7 February 16 Theories of Ethnicity: An Overview and Assessment, Are Italian Americans Just White Folks, Americans United by Myths, pp. 257-287 February 18 The Persistence, Functions and Consequences of Social Classification, On Being Like a Mule, Article XIX, Chinese: Constitution of the State of California, Persons of a Mean and Vile Condition, pp. 289-315.
+Week 8 February 23 Science and Jewish Immigration, Remarks on the First Two Volumes of Sex and Race , Why "Race" Makes No Scientific Sense: The Case of Africans and Native Americans, pp. 316-336.
+Essay 3 is due today .
+February 25 Taking Back the Center, Plessy v.
 Ferguson , May 18, 1896.
 Plessy , pp. 337-354.
-Week 9 March 6 Declaration of Athens: Scientists Speak Out Against Racism, Toward a New Paradigm: Transcending Categories, pp. 355-375.
-March 8 The Anthropology of Race: A Study of Ways of Looking at Race, Letter from Thomas Jefferson: Virginia's Definition of a Mulatto, Ethnic Diversity: Its Historical and Constitutional Roots, pp. 376.399.
-Week 10 March 13 Making Good Again: Historical and Ethical Questions, Perceptions and Misperceptions of Skin Color, pp. 400-414.
-REFLECTION PAPER II IS DUE 3/13/12 March 15 Selected Discrimination Cases Handled by the U.S. Department of Justice in 1999, Indianness, pp. 415-428.
-SPRING BREAK Week 11 March 27 Brain's Use of Shortcuts Can Be a Route to Bias, Talking Past One Another, Let's Spread the "Fun" Around: The Issue of Sports Team Names and Mascots, pp. 429-440.
+Week 9 March 1 Declaration of Athens: Scientists Speak Out Against Racism, Toward a New Paradigm: Transcending Categories, pp. 355-375.
+Internet Paper III is due 3/1/16.
+March 3 The Anthropology of Race: A Study of Ways of Looking at Race, Letter from Thomas Jefferson: Virginia's Definition of a Mulatto, Ethnic Diversity: Its Historical and Constitutional Roots, pp. 376-399.
+Week 10 March 8 Making Good Again: Historical and Ethical Questions, Perceptions and Misperceptions of Skin Color, pp. 400-414.
+March 10 Selected Discrimination Cases Handled by the U.S. Department of Justice in 1999, Indianness, pp. 415-428.